eyedol/birudo/README.md

 Birudo
 ======
 Birudo is a mobile notification for the Jenkins CI.
 This allows you to receive status of your Jenkins builds on your Android devices be it mobile, wearables or Tv.
+Click [here][1] to read how to configure the application.

-This app was highly inspired by [BuildWatch][1] License
+This app was highly inspired by [BuildWatch][2] License
 -------
     Copyright 2015 Henry Addo